Parks and Public Spaces

 In addition to funding for graffiti removal efforts, the Southeast Community Clean Team removed over 2000 lbs. of trash from the Pioneer Square.

 Homelessness Outreach and Provider Ecosystem (HOPE) Team

-As part of the recently approved 2021 budget, the City of Seattle included funding for a Human Services Department (HSD) led eight-person Homelessness Outreach and Provider Ecosystem (HOPE) Team.
+As part of the 2021 budget, the City of Seattle included funding for a Human Services Department (HSD) led eight-person Homelessness Outreach and Provider Ecosystem (HOPE) Team.
 This new Team will be the City’s coordinating body for its response to homelessness in partnership with the contracted local outreach providers and various City departments with the goal of getting people connected to services.
 The Hope Team replaces the former Navigation Team.